Remi-dee/Shopme/README.md

 - Stripe API: Stripe API is a powerful payment processing platform that allows developers to integrate secure and reliable payment functionality into their applications.
 It provides a wide range of features for handling payments, subscriptions, and more.

+- Firebase Firestore : Firestore is a NoSQL serverless database with real-time notification capability, and together with the Firebase ecosystem it greatly simplifies common app development challenges while letting the application developer focus primarily on their business logic and user experience.

 #### The combination of Next.js, Tailwind CSS, Hero Icons, and Stripe API offers a robust and efficient tech stack for building a high-performance e-commerce application like Shopme.

 ## Folder Structure